Cheyne17/Portfolio/README.md

 During the development of this game I was in charge of the level design.

 Steps to download:
+1) Download the ZIP file for this porfolio by clicking on the "Code" option and selecting the "Download ZIP" option.
-1) Navigate to the "Minigolf Adventure" folder.
+2) Navigate to the downloaded ZIP file and extract it.
+3) From the "Portfolio-main" file, go into the "Minigolf Avdenture" file.
-2) Download either/both the Minigolf Adventure PC or/and Minigolf Adventure VR depending on which you wish to play.
+4) Go into either the "Minigolf Adventure PC" or the "Minigolf Adventure VR" file depending on which version you wish to play.
-3) Run the file named "Minigolf Adventure"
+5) Run the "Minigolf Adventure" file to play.

 Order in Chaos: